Create strong passwords

 Protect your passwords from prying eyes

 The easiest way to "remember" passwords is to write them down.
-It is okay to write passwords down, but keep the written passwords in a secure place.
+It is okay to write passwords down, but keep them secure.

 Common password pitfalls to avoid